xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
-3.6.0	Nov 6,2014
+3.6.1	Nov 6,2014
+	-bug (dkulp) Pinwheel effect was not producing data in Preview screen or on lights, it is fixed now -enh (sean) Move Effect 1 and Effect 2 into tabs  .
+This gives more space for the preview screen -enh (dpitts) Selected objects in the preview are yellow , not magenta 3.6.0	Nov 6,2014
 	-enh (dpitts) NUTCRACKER and PREVIEW windows now use OpenGL to draw objects.
 The result of this is xLights can now draw very large objects with no delay.